abhineet-pandey/TextSleuth/README.md

 # Text-Sleuth

-## dataset and code will be available based on the paper decision.
+## dataset and code will be available soon.....